We hope your visit to Ginza Holiday is both

-We request a benefit donation of $5 for each adult entering Ginza.
+We request a benefit donation of $5 for each person entering Ginza (includes adults, seniors, and students).
 Children under 12 are admitted free when accompanied by an adult.

 We use a “food ticket” system where visitors purchase tickets that can be exchanged for food and beverage items.
 Each ticket has a $1.00 value and are sold in sheets of 10 tickets.
 To plan ahead, visit our Dining page which describes each menu item and the number of tickets required.

 Credit Card purchases are accepted at the entry Gates, Food Ticket booth, the Shop MBT booth, and for purchases from the Waza.
 Other booth vendors are independent merchants so it is advisable to check with them directly.